pyalarmdotcom/alarmdotcom/README.md

 3. Your automations may be buggy.
 4. This code may be buggy.

+You should use Alarm.com's official apps, devices, and services for notifications of all kind related to safety, break-ins, property damage (i.e.: freeze sensors), etc.

 ## Supported Devices

 | Device Type  | Actions                               | View Status | Low Battery Sub-Sensor | Malfunction Sub-Sensor |